MicrosoftDocs/architecture-center/docs/solution-ideas/articles/contract-management-content.md

 ## Data Flow

-There are three steps: Ingest, Enrich and Exploration.
+There are three steps: Ingest, Enrich, and Exploration.

 First, the unstructured and structured data is ingested then enrichment of this data with AI to extract information and find and finally explore the newly structured data via search, existing business applications or analytics solutions.